 Why Use an MRI?

 The MRI shows the spine in very clear detail, including information about the bones, ligaments, muscles, nerves, and discs.
 Also, the MRI will show a loss of water in the nucleus pulposus, which occurs in the earliest stage of disc degeneration.
 Furthermore, an MRI shows facet joint arthritis, spinal stenosis (narrowing of the spinal canal), or a herniated disc (protrusion or rupture of the intervertebral disc).
 Finally, the MRI test provides doctors with the ability to diagnose problems with the spine and the surrounding soft tissues.

-Patients lie on a table that slides into a machine with a large, round tunnel.
 The machine’s scanner takes many pictures that are watched and monitored by a technician.
 The MRI scanner makes noise; so you might be offered headphones to listen to music while the scan takes place.
-While the scan takes place, the patient lays in a narrow tunnel, which may cause some patients to feel claustrophobic.
+While the scan takes place, the patient lies in a narrow tunnel, which may cause some patients to feel claustrophobic.
 The doctor may give the patient a mild sedative to make the experience more tolerable.
 Open MRI machines are sometimes more comfortable for patients who experience claustrophobia.
 However, the images are not as clear as the other types.
 The procedure takes approximately 30-60 minutes.